 Predictive Analytics: Regressions

-Classification and clustering create a static prediction, such as an image correlating to the label of a dog.
+Classification and clustering produce static predictions, such as an image labeled "dog".
 That identification won’t change over time.
-Regression analysis gives neural networks the power to predict future states based on past events.
+Regression analysis enables neural networks to predict future states based on past events.
 A future event becomes just another data point.

-For example, the neural network is able to read a string of numbers and predict the next number most likely to occur.
+For example, the neural network can read a sequence of numbers and predict the next most likely number.
 It can apply the same analysis to more complex events, such as predicting when a customer may leave a store or when a piece of manufacturing equipment is likely to fail.

 A basic neural network uses linear regression to manage one input and one output.
-Multiple linear regression comes into play with many input variables.
-In this case, each node of the network performs multiple linear regression, weighing each data point as it moves through the layers.
-The net tests the inputs as it tries to reduce error.
+Multiple linear regression comes into play when there are many input variables.
+In this case, each node in the network performs multiple linear regression, weighting each data point as it passes through the layers.
+The net tests the inputs as it tries to reduce errors.

-Each node acts as a switch to allow or block the input of the nodes around it through the network.
-Non-linear regression moves the input through the network until it reaches the final layer of the net.
+Each node acts as a switch, allowing or blocking the input from the nodes around it through the network.
+Non-linear regression passes the input through the network until it reaches the final layer.

 Neural networks use techniques such as gradient descent and backpropagation to refine their algorithms and find the optimal model for the regression.